Ahmed Hilmi of Filibe

-Ahmad Hilmi of Filibe (or Ahmet Hilmi) (1865–1914) was a Sufi Turkish language writer and thinker.
-In Turkish he is usually called Şehbenderzâde Filibeli Ahmed Hilmi ("Ahmad Hilmi of Plovdiv Son of A Consul").
+Ahmed Hilmi of Filibe (or Ahmed Hilmi) (1865–1914) was a Sufi Turkish language writer and thinker.
+In Turkish he is usually called Şehbenderzâde Filibeli Ahmed Hilmi ("Ahmed Hilmi of Plovdiv Son of A Consul").
 Being a Sufi, his thoughts were influenced by the Sufi thought, more specifically the wahdat al-wujud, greatly.
 He also supported the anti-materialistic way of thinking and was a great rival to his materialist contemporary writer and thinkers.